CERT-Polska/mwdb-core/docs/user-guide/9-Sharing-objects.rst

 Joining the group, you are allowed to:

 * share objects with its members
 * search for their uploads using ``shared:`` and ``uploader:`` queries (but only within groups common for both users)
 * see their profiles and membership in other common groups

+Rules above doesn't apply to groups marked as **Role groups** e.g. ``public`` or ``registered``.

 But there are few exclusions for that, when your login may be visible for all users in MWDB regardless of group membership:

 * when you are the first one sharing an object with ``public`` group
 * when you add a comment (login of author)